Festive

 and covered their faces with a mask.
 They held an osier stake in their hands,

 which had been lubricated with grime.
-On Santa Claus Day’s Eve they sought
+On Santa Claus Day’s Eve they

-and candy to well-behaved children.
+walnuts and candy to well-behaved children.

 On Saint Lucian’s Day (Dec 13) women were